 xpedx will provide the final screenshots for the pages listed in the screen shots section.
 Currently we’re using the existing dotcom pages as placeholders to capture the key data elements.

 Each sample request is a simple form.
 If a user navigates away from the form, the data entered on that form is lost; i.e., it doesn’t function like a cart where you can go back and keep adding items to the same cart.
+We need a message if the user tries to leave the page, that none of their sample information will be saved.
+If they’d like it saved, they should complete the form and submit it before leaving the page.

 Glossary of Terms